The final round in the Museum’s Great Hall at 1:15 pm is open to the public.

 The Paleo-Knowledge Bowl is an oral competition in which students in grades 4, 5 and 6 from around the state of Connecticut and beyond work in teams to answer some very difficult questions about paleontology, especially dinosaurs.
 Each team is composed of 3 students from the same school who work together to earn points for correct answers.
 Teams with the highest number of points advance in the competition.

 Teams will be assigned to “pools”.
 Pool size and exact assignment protocol will depend on the number of registered teams.

 The Final Round will be held in the Museum’s Great Hall of Dinosaurs, which is open to the public.
 The Final Round will consist of 4 teams.

 Any student in the 4th, 5th or 6th grade, or home-school students between the ages of 8 and 11, with a maximum participation of three consecutive years, is qualified to participate in the Paleo-Knowledge Bowl.
 Teams must be composed of 3 students from the same school, and may include an alternate if desired (please note that the alternate might not participate in the competition if the 3 regular team members are all able to compete).
 Each school can enter a maximum of 3 teams.
 Participation is not limited to Connecticut schools.

 All contestants receive a specially designed Paleo-Knowledge Bowl T-shirt and a certificate of participation.
 Members of the winning team will be presented with family memberships to the Yale Peabody Museum, a trophy for their school, a behind-the-scenes tour of the Peabody’s vertebrate paleontology collections, and a special prize for each team member.
-Second place winners will also receive family memberships and a behind-the-scenes tour, and a special prize for each team member.
+Second place winners will also receive family memberships, a behind-the- scenes tour, and a special prize for each team member.
 Third and fourth place winners will receive a special prize for each team member.

 What kind of questions are asked?
 Find out here.